bostick/tabit-file-format/journal.md

 	at java.base/java.lang.Thread.run(Thread.java:833)
 ```

 2022-07-16	16:16:47	ERROR	(ResourceDataDirectory) Invalid resource data: Name cannot end with a delimiter: Program Information. in Options  java.lang.IllegalArgumentException: Name cannot end with a delimiter: Program Information. in Options

-there are mentions of VS_VERSION_INFO in functions up the stack, so let's get a tool that can dump out info about the PE file
+there are mentions of `VS_VERSION_INFO` in functions up the stack, so let's get a tool that can dump out info about the PE file

 so look into:

 https://github.com/trailofbits/pe-parse

-Mention Trail Of Bits!

 guess I'm building ghidra in order to log more info!

 so it looks like there is padding that ghidra is not taking into account

 padding between ChildrenStringFileInfo and ChildrenVarFileInfo

 padding between Strings

 padding is not described here:
 https://docs.microsoft.com/en-us/windows/win32/menurc/vs-versioninfo

-jul 18 2022
+* jul 18 2022

 getting closer